These homemade Christmas ornaments are an easy craft for kids to make (even toddlers!), require no baking and look beautiful hung on the tree!

 Once I showed the kids how to make them, they did such an amazing job making their own!

 My 5 year old discovered that if we used the snowflake stamp multiple times that it created a beautiful pattern!
-So I even let loose a bit a got abstract with my own ornaments!!
+Then, the whole family let loose a bit and got abstract with some of the ornaments!!

-You can watch the video to see exactly how we made these easy Christmas ornaments or follow the “recipe” below.
+You can watch the video to see a more in depth explanation of how we made these easy Christmas ornaments.
 It’s so simple and fun – I definitely recommend doing this with your kids this holiday season!

 Air Dry Christmas Tree Ornaments